Package 'BIOMASS'

 • polygon: a sf object containing plot's polygon(s)

-• tree_data: if tree_data is supplied in the arguments of the function, a data frame corresponding to tree_data for which the projected coordinates of the trees (x_proj and y_proj) are added, and also a variable telling if the trees are inside the plot (is_in_plot).
+• tree_data: if tree_data is provided in the arguments of the function, a data frame corresponding to tree_data for which the projected coordinates of the trees (x_proj and y_proj) are added, and also a variable telling if the trees are inside the plot (is_in_plot).
 The name of the relative tree coordinates are also standardised and renamed to (x_rel and y_rel).

 • outliers: a data frame containing the projected coordinates and the row number of GPS measurements considered outliers